top of page

 Drives

-Spoon Drives
+"Prize" Drives

 Held on a Wednesday afternoon.
 Sign in by 2:15 on the day, games start at 2:30.
 Players are drawn into teams depending on the number present and play either triples or fours against one another for 7 ends.
 The teams are then drawn again for a further 7 ends before a final draw and play of 7 ends.
 Each individual carries his/her score from each match.
 The winner of the day's prize is the player with the highest aggregate score.
 In the event of a draw, the winner is decided by the player nearest the Jack in one final end.